voidfill/Glasscord/README.md

 ## How do I install it?
 Well, glad you asked!

+**Warning: Injecting into Electron applications which already make use of the Glasstron Core Module is not supported and will never be!
+If you want to customize those applications, please reach out to "app-specific" modules and injectors!**

 - Look in the Releases section for the latest released version of Glasscord.
 Download the `glasscord.asar` file from there.
 - Locate your Electron app installation folder.
 We will assume it being the root directory from now on.
 - Locate the `resources` folder.
 Inside it you'll likely have an `app.asar` file OR an `app` folder.